joyarup/joyarup/readme.md

 ## 🎓 About Me

-🔭 I'm currently a Master Student in Computer Vision and Data Science
+🔭 I'm currently a Master Student in Computer vision and Data Science
 🌱 I'm passionate about AI/ML and its applications, mainly on vision and medicine.
 🎯 Goal: Contributing to innovative AI projects that make a difference